zengzp0912/SEAME-dev-set/README.md

 # SEAME-dev-set

-For performance evaluation, we extract two subsets of the SEAME data as test sets: one is dominated by Mandarin speech (denoted as $dev_{man}$) while the other (denoted as $dev_{sge}$) is dominated by Singapore English.
+For performance evaluation, we extract two subsets of the SEAME data as test sets: one is dominated by Mandarin speech (denoted as dev_man) while the other (denoted as dev_sge) is dominated by Singapore English.
 Each test set contains 10 speakers with balanced genders.

 ## References (Please cite the following articles)